 Workday has also obtained the Asia-Pacific Economic Cooperation (APEC) Privacy Recognition for Processors (PRP) Certification to further demonstrate its ability to assist our customers in complying with their relevant privacy obligations.

 Workday retains Customer Data according to the timeframes set forth in the relevant agreement with its Customers.

-Workday has appointed a Chief Privacy Officer responsible for overseeing the implementation of the privacy program in the organization.
-If you have further questions related to this policy, please ask your Customer Support contact to log a customer care case with the privacy question.
+Workday has appointed a chief privacy officer responsible for overseeing the implementation of the privacy program within the organization.
+If you have further questions related to this statement, please ask your Customer Support contact to log a customer care case with the privacy question.